af83/ucengine-docs/install.md

 Now your U.C.Engine instance is running, go to [localhost:5280](http://localhost:5280/).

+You can copy rel/ucengine to other folder or server without problems and discard the git repository.

 ## Inject some data

 If you want to play with U.C.Engine, you can start the *demo* with some data (meetings, users, ...).